-MAXPRO, a Detroit-based fitness company, revolutionized home, office, outdoors and to-go workouts with its portable machine offering up to 300 lbs of resistance.
+MAXPRO, a Detroit-based fitness company, revolutionized anywhere workouts with its portable machine offering up to 300 lbs of resistance.

-In order to elevate user experience we designed a intuitive, multi-functional mobile app that offers guided classes, freestyle workouts, detailed fitness analytics, social engagement and more, allowing the users to train smarter and achieve their fitness goals seamlessly.
+In this project I lead the design of an intuitive, multi-functional mobile app that offers guided classes, freestyle workouts, detailed fitness analytics, social engagement and more, allowing the users to train smarter and achieve their fitness goals seamlessly.

 • Tripled user base within a year.